![]() |

 Simply being able to hear properly again.
 A week and a half ago i perforated my left ear drum again.
 So only having 1 ear to hear from, it left me a bit lop sided and the main thing that annoys me is simply having to ask people to repeat themselves because i cannot hear them.

-Woke up this morning with ear goober on my pillow, but i could hear in sterio again.
-The only good thing after you tell someone your hard of hearing is they dont know that you are intentionally ignoring them. |
+The only good thing after you tell someone your hard of hearing is they dont know that you are intentionally ignoring them.

 Donating Member